greg-doneup/YAP-frontend/README.md

-# Yap Frontend (Ionic/Angular)
+# YAP Frontend (Ionic/Angular)

-This repository contains the Ionic/Angular mobile client for Yap: the Talk‑to‑Earn language learning app.
+This repository contains the Ionic/Angular mobile client for YAP: the Talk‑to‑Earn language learning app.
 It interfaces with the backend microservices and SEI blockchain via the middleware.

 ---